 Minesweeper mathematics

-Sunday 31 March 2002This is over 22 years old.
+Sunday 31 March 2002This is close to 23 years old.
 Be careful.

 An interesting twist for fans of cellular automata: Minesweeper as the basis for computation.
 Richard Kaye has studied Minesweeper as a foundation for building logic components and Turing machines, and has therefore made connections between it and the theory of algorithms.
 I don’t fully understand all the P and NP stuff, and there’s clearly nothing practical about it, but there’s something about this that tickles my geek funnybone.